Oscillating soliton stars with network of domain walls: Oscillating Soliton Stars with Network of Domain Walls

 In order to find solutions to the EKG equations for all the three possibilities under this case, we invoke the arguments presented above (a, b and c) on the potential.
 These conditions serve as the source of the perturbations leading to the said possibilities.
 Following the usual numerical routines, we extract and discuss the resulting graphs.

-We can see from Fig.~\ref{figs5}, a typical radial metric function $A(r,t)$, for the case of central density of $\sigma =0.4$ is plotted.
-The solid line shows the first term of the Fourier series expansion, while the dotted line is the second term.
+We can see from Fig.~\ref{figs5}, a typical radial metric function $A(r,t)$, for the case of central density of $\sigma_1(0)\approx0.2$(outside) and $\sigma_1(0)\approx0.1$(inside and surface) is plotted.
+The solid line shows the first term of the Fourier series expansion, while the dashed lines are the second and third terms.
 This rapid convergence of the series is typical of all the configurations we have calculated.

 The mass profile from the numerical results for different oscilatons as function of $\sigma_1(0)$ are shown in Fig.~\ref{figs6}.
 In Fig.~\ref{figs6}(a) we have the mass profile for the simulation when the network is sitting inside the oscillaton.
 This case reveals a different behavior as compared to that of first case.
-Here we see that the mass profile exhibit again ``the bouncing stability" with a local maximum $M_L\approx0.104M^2_{Planck}/m_\sigma$ and a critical central density of $\sigma_c\approx1.982$.
+Here we see that the mass profile exhibit again ``the bouncing stability" with a local maximum $M_L\approx4.25M^2_{Planck}/m_\sigma$ and a critical central density of $\sigma_c\approx0.18$.

-The mass curve shown in Fig.~\ref{figs6}(b), is similar to the configuration presented in the first case, with local maximum $M_L\approx 0.1 M_{Planck}^2/m_\sigma$.
+The mass curve shown in Fig.~\ref{figs6}(b), is similar to the configuration presented in the first case, but with the presence of a maximum mass $M_c\approx 3.88 M_{Planck}^2/m_\sigma$.
 It indicates that, again the star is prevented from decaying into a black hole due to the presence of network on its surface.
 We find that in both perturbations it is convenient to have the network on the surface of the star if we want to ensure the stability of the star.\

-The Fig.~\ref{figs6}(c), shows a general behavior similar to the mass profile in the first case with a maximum mass $M_c\simeq 0.144 M_{Planck}^2/m_\sigma$ at $\sigma_c(0)\simeq 3.0$.
+The Fig.~\ref{figs6}(c), shows a general behavior similar to the mass profile in the first case with a maximum mass $M_c\simeq 2.18 M_{Planck}^2/m_\sigma$ at $\sigma_c(0)\simeq 0.26$.
 By comparison, this case present an oscillaton with a delayed decay.